LearnWithTwoHeads/devops/04-real-world-applications/2-three-tier-architecture.md

 Just like we have created a machine in the past for our general Linux practice we will create a machine that will only run our front end code.

-You can follow the steps listed in the Linux lesson to create an EC2 instance.
+You can follow the steps listed in the Linux module to create an EC2 instance.
 You can associate the same `*.pem` key for authentication that we used with our current instance.

 At this point we can be a bit more specific when it comes to security and security grouping for instances (where to allow traffic from).